-The 2018 Annual Meeting of Stockholders of the Company (the "Annual Meeting") will be held on the 4th floor of 40 East 52nd Street, New York, New York, on May 4, 2018, at 10:00 a.m.
+The 2020 Annual Meeting of Stockholders of the Company (the "Annual Meeting") will be held on the 4th floor of 40 East 52nd Street, New York, New York, on May 1, 2020, at 10:00 a.m.
 (New York City time).
 The Annual Meeting is being held for the following purposes:

-- 1. To elect three nominees to the Board of Directors (the "Board") of the Company; - 2.
-To ratify the selection of Deloitte & Touche LLP to serve as the Company's independent registered public accounting firm for the year ending December 31, 2018; and - 3.
+- 1. To elect two nominees to the Board of Directors (the "Board") of the Company; - 2.
+To consider and vote upon a proposal to allow the Company to increase leverage by approving the application to the Company of a minimum asset coverage ratio of 150%, pursuant to Section 61(a)(2) of the Investment Company Act of 1940, to become effective the date after the Annual Meeting, which would permit the Company to double the maximum amount of leverage that it is currently permitted to incur; - 3.
+To ratify the selection of Deloitte & Touche LLP to serve as the Company's independent registered public accounting firm for the year ending December 31, 2020; and - 4.
 To transact such other business as may properly come before the Annual Meeting or any adjournments, postponements or delays thereof.